 Carl Sagan shows 2 pictures.
-The first is the iconic photo of Earth taken by the astronauts of Apollo 17.
+The first is the iconic photo of Earth taken by Apollo 17 astronauts.
 The earth appears as a blue marble.
-Africa is seen at the top (I wish it were North America) while Antarctica appears at the bottom.
+Africa is seen at the top (I wish it were North America) with Antarctica appearing at the bottom.
 We see blue oceans and white cloud tops.
 In Sagan's second picture, the earth is a pale blue dot.
-It was taken by Voyager 1 3.7 billion miles out.
+It was taken by Voyager 1, 3.7 billion miles out.
 Our planet is no larger than a speck, and Sagan goes to great lengths to convince us how arrogant we are.
 In the picture known as the Pale Blue Dot, Earth is seen through a beam of sunlight reflecting off the spacecraft.
-Sagan remarks that this view of Earth would be seen from alien spacecraft entering our solar system and that the occupants would have no reason to think this point of light was of any significance.
+Sagan remarks that this view of Earth would be seen from any alien spacecraft entering our solar system and its occupants would have no reason to think this point of light was of any significance.

-Carl Sagan has high praise for the Voyager 1 and Voyager 2 missions.
+Carl Sagan has high praise for the Voyager missions.
 Launched in 1977, they opened up the solar system over a 12 year period.
 Much was learned about the gas giants.
 All 4 were found to have rings, and volcanoes were discovered on Jupiter's moon Io.
-Thousands of new rings were discovered around Saturn while Saturn's moon, Titan, became an object of interest.
-With its methane-rich atmosphere, Sagan suggests that life might eventually rise.
-He did not live to see the Cassini spacecraft reach Titan.
+Thousands of new rings were discovered around Saturn as Saturn's moon, Titan, became an object of interest.
+With its methane-rich atmosphere, Sagan suggested that life might eventually rise.
+He died before the Cassini spacecraft reached Titan.

 Voyager 2 reached Uranus in 1986, and Neptune in 1989.
 Uranus' moon, Miranda, mystified astronomers with its bizarre terrain.
 Neptune's moon, Triton, showed an atmosphere similar to Titan's.
-Because it is thin, we were able to see Triton's surface.
-Sagan concludes that the only life in our solar system is on Earth.
-He envisions the Voyagers flying into the future, long after humans have become extinct or evolved into something else.
+Because it is so thin, we can see Triton's surface.
+Sagan concluded that the only life in our solar system is on Earth.
+He envisioned the Voyagers flying into the future, long after humans have become extinct or evolved into something else.

-Sagan was a planet guy, and he writes about Venus.
+Sagan was a planet guy, and he wrote about Venus.
 The ancients thought the evening star and the morning star were different.
-They did not realize it was the planet Venus circling the sun.
+They did not realize it was Venus circling the sun.
 Venus is permanently overcast.
 Its clouds reflect sunlight.

-Sagan assumes Mars once had water.
-He writes that things went wrong about 3.8 billion years ago, that the atmosphere thinned and the rivers dried up.
+Sagan assumed Mars once had water.
+He wrote that things went wrong about 3.8 billion years ago, that the atmosphere thinned and the rivers dried up.
 His view is the predominant one today.
 Sagan wanted to explore Mars with robots, and such has been the case.

 Although Sagan saw the end of the Cold War and increased cooperation between the United States and Russia, he died before 9/11.
 Muslim terrorists created a paranoia that did not exist in the 1990s.
 Only recently has public interest in Mars been revived.
 Sagan proposed that a manned mission to Mars might involve cooperation between the spacefaring nations.

-Sagan devotes a chapter to Apollo 11.
-He was impressed with the surrealism of the moonwalks and notes that Apollo was about politics rather than science.
+Sagan devoted a chapter to Apollo 11.
+He was impressed by the moonwalks and noted that Apollo was more about politics than science.
 To control space was to control Earth!

-Sagan writes about the Search for Extraterrestrial Intelligence and how radio waves from space might be evidence of an alien civilization.
-The SETI Institute is in Palo Alto, California.
+Sagan wrote about the Search for Extraterrestrial Intelligence and how radio waves might be evidence of an alien civilization.
+The SETI Institute is in Mountain View, California.